 \begin{enumerate}[(a)] \item Only two strands can intersect at any given point and all such crossings must be transversal. \item There are finitely many crossing points. \item If strand $i$ starts at $b_i$ (respectively, $b'_i$), the first strand crossing it (if such a strand exists) comes from the right (respectively, left).
-Similarly, if strand $i$ ends at $b_{i+k}$ (respectively, $b'_{i+k}$), the last string crossing it (if such a strand exists) comes from the right (respectively, left).
-Following a strand from its starting point to its ending point, the crossings alternate in sign. \item A strand has no self-crossings. \item Suppose two strands meet at more than one point.
+Similarly, if strand $i$ ends at $b_{\reduce{i+k}}$ (respectively, $b'_{\reduce{i+k}}$), the last string crossing it (if such a strand exists) comes from the right (respectively, left).
+Following a strand from its starting point to its ending point, the crossings alternate between left and right. \item A strand has no self-crossings. \item Suppose two strands meet at more than one point.
 For any two distinct intersection points $p$ and $q$ one strand must be oriented from $p$ to $q$ and the other from $q$ to $p$. \end{enumerate}

-Postnikov diagrams are considered up to \emph{isotopy} (noting that such an isotopy can neither create nor delete crossings), together with equivalence under the \emph{twisting/untwisting move} and the \emph{boundary twist}; see Figures~\ref{fig:untwistingmove} and~\ref{fig:boundarytwist} (note that these are not isotopies).
+Postnikov diagrams are considered up to \emph{isotopy} (noting that such an isotopy can neither create nor delete crossings).
+One may also consider \emph{twisting/untwisting moves} and \emph{boundary twists}; see Figures~\ref{fig:untwistingmove} and~\ref{fig:boundarytwist} (note that these are not isotopies).
 Two Postnikov diagrams are said to be equivalent if one can be obtained from the other using a sequence of such moves.
 These moves are local in the sense that no other strands must cross the strands involved in the area where the rule is applied.

 \end{defn}